HathiTrust Rights Database

 The following simplified, hypothetical rights examples help illustrate both the attributes applied and the rules interpreted:

-a) As texts are loaded, a set query in Mirlyn identifies those texts that are:
+1. Mass identification of copyright status based on bibliographically derived information: (a) As texts are loaded, a set query in Mirlyn identifies those texts that are:

 • US federal government documents, or

-• published in the US prior to 1923, or
+• published in the US prior to 1928, or

-• published outside of the US before 1869
+• published outside of the US before 1898

-c) An additional attribute is used to represent works published outside the United States between 1869 and 1908 because copyright status for these works depends on the location of the user.
-Works published outside the US prior to 1909 are in the public domain; however, due to the variations in copyright law in countries outside the US, it is estimated that 1869 is the earliest date foreign works may still be under copyright.
-Therefore, users accessing the volume from US IP addresses will have access to the works published outside the US between 1869 through 1908; however, users with non-US IP addresses will not (ATTRIBUTE name=pdus and REASON name=bib).
+These are treated as public domain (ATTRIBUTE name=pd) based on bibliographically derived information (REASON name=bib).
+We do not restrict access to these materials. (b) Those texts that do not meet these criteria (e.g., US 1928 or later and not a government document) are treated as in-copyright (i.e., ATTRIBUTE name=ic and REASON name=bib). (c) An additional attribute is used to represent works published outside the United States from 1898 to 1927 because copyright status for these works depends on the location of the user.
+Works published outside the US prior to 1928 are in the public domain; however, due to the variations in copyright law in countries outside the US, it is estimated that 1898 is the earliest date works published in these countries may still be under copyright.
+Therefore, users accessing the volume from US IP addresses will have access to the works published outside the US from 1898 through 1928; however, users with non-US IP addresses will not (ATTRIBUTE name=pdus and REASON name=bib).

-2. Manually-determined public domain: The text, Edward Carpenter, The British Tolstoi by Bell, was published in the United States in 1932.
+2. Manually determined public domain: The text, Edward Carpenter, The British Tolstoi by Bell, was published in the United States in 1932.
 As outlined in Use case #1, it enters the collection as an in-copyright text, and access is restricted.
 Upon investigation, we note that no copyright notice was printed in the text.
 According to US copyright law, this text is in the public domain.
 This text is treated as public domain (ATTRIBUTE name=pd) based on the absence of a copyright statement (REASON name=ncn).
 We do not restrict access to this text.

-4. Negotiated open access: Tradition and design in the Iliad, by C. M. Bowra was published by the Clarendon Press (Oxford University) in 1930.
+3. Negotiated open access: Tradition and design in the Iliad, by C. M. Bowra was published by the Clarendon Press (Oxford University) in 1930.
 As outlined in Use case #1, it enters the collection as an in-copyright text, and access is restricted.
 A letter requesting permission to provide online access is sent to the rights holder, Oxford University Press, and they grant permission with the stipulation that no reprints are sold.
 We provide open access to the world, but do not make the page image files available to our reprint services.
-This text is treated as in-copyright and open access, based on a letter or contract (ATTRIBUTE name=world for REASON name=con).
+This text is treated as in-copyright and open access, based on a letter or contract (ATTRIBUTE name=ic-world for REASON name=con).

-6. Copyright not renewed: Cheese production in Nebraska, by Walter Martin Kollmorgen, published in the United States in 1938, is initially designated in-copyright.
+5. Copyright not renewed: Cheese production in Nebraska, by Walter Martin Kollmorgen, published in the United States in 1938, is initially designated in-copyright.
 Subsequent review of copyright renewal records indicate that the copyright in this work was not renewed.
 Therefore this volume is reclassified as public domain (ATTRIBUTE name=pd) based on the results of copyright renewal research (REASON name=ren).

 Precedence of Rights Information